sandeep-2401/dukaan-page-tailwind/README.md

+“A responsive dashboard-style web page built with React, Vite, and Tailwind CSS.
+Includes a collapsible sidebar, top bar, revenue/transaction cards, and a data table to mimic a simple Dukaan-style interface.”

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.